Davigugu55/unifi-wifi-rotate-keys/readme.md

 # Unifi Wi-Fi Password Rotation and QR Code Generator

 This script automates the process of rotating passwords for public and private Wi-Fi networks managed by a Unifi Controller.
-It uses the Unifi API to update Wi-Fi passwords, uses qrcode library to generate QR codes for easy access, and updates image files in Google Drive with the generated QR codes.
+It uses the Unifi API to update Wi-Fi passwords, uses qrcode library to generate QR codes for easy access, and updates image files in GCS or Google Drive with the generated QR codes.

 This specific `main()` implementation manages 2 Unifi sites with the same SSID, and a third with a different SSID.
 Thus creating and updating two different qr-codes in Google Drive.